Priming (steam locomotive)

-Priming (foaming in North America) is a condition in the boiler of a steam locomotive in which water is carried over into the steam delivery.
+Priming is a condition in the boiler of a steam locomotive in which water is carried over into the steam delivery.
 It may be caused by impurities in the water, which foams up as it boils, or simply too high a water level.
 It is harmful to the valves and pistons, as lubrication is washed away, and can be dangerous as any water collecting in the cylinders is not compressible and if trapped may fracture the cylinder head or piston.

 Causes

 The most frequent cause is running the locomotive with too high a level of water in the boiler and is most apparent when the regulator is opened sharply or steam demand is high.
 Thus, sensible locomotive management by the operators will help to prevent the occurrence.
 The phenomenon is particularly evident in areas of impure water, where boiled water creates a foam, or a mist of droplets, filling the space that collects steam at the top of the boiler, to be drawn down the steam collector pipe in the form of slugs of water.
 If boiler water is condensed and re-used, any oil or grease must be extracted as this form of contamination is particularly likely to give trouble.